agentejo/cockpit/README.md

 1. Run `npm run build` - For one-time build of styles and components
 2. Run `npm run watch` - For continuous build every time styles or components change

+### Dockerized Development

+You need docker installed on your system: https://www.docker.com.

+1. Run `npm run docker-init` to build the initial image.
+2. Run `npm run docker` to start an Apache environment suited for Cockpit on port 8080 (this folder mapped to /var/www/html).

 ## Backers